-Tuning Parameter Description Performance Notes Cache Refreshing By default, EclipseLink caches objects read from a data source.
+By default, EclipseLink caches objects read from a data source.
 Subsequent queries for these objects access the cache and thus improve performance by reducing data source access and avoiding the cost of rebuilding object's and their relationships.
 Even if a query accesses the data source, if the objects corresponding to the records returned are in the cache, EclipseLink uses the cached objects.
-This default caching policy can lead to stale data in the application. cache refresh and instead, Refreshing can be enabled at the entity level (alwaysRefresh or refreshOnlyIfNewer and expiry) and at the query level (with the eclipselink.refresh query hint).
+This default caching policy can lead to stale data in the application.
+Refreshing can be enabled at the entity level (alwaysRefresh or refreshOnlyIfNewer and expiry) and at the query level (with the eclipselink.refresh query hint).
 You can also force queries to go to the database with (disableHits).
-Using an appropriate locking pol is the only way to ensure that stale or conflicting d does not get committed to the database.
-For more information see: Section 8.3.1, "Cache Refreshing Scenarios" See Also: EclipseLink User's Guide section, "Configuring Cache Refreshing" and "How to Use the @Cache_Annotation" Default Value: No Cache Refreshing
+Using an appropriate locking policy is the only way to ensure that stale or conflicting data does not get committed to the database.
+For more information see: Section 9.3.1, "Cache Refreshing Scenarios" See Also: EclipseLink User's Guide section, "Configuring Cache Refreshing" and "How to Use the @Cache_Annotation" Default Value: No Cache Refreshing Tuning Parameter Description Performance Notes force queries to go to the database with (disableHits).
+Using an appropriate locking policy is the only way to ensure that stale or conflicting data does not get committed to the database.
+For more information see: Section 9.3.1, "Cache Refreshing Scenarios" See Also: EclipseLink User's Guide section, "Configuring Cache Refreshing" and "How to Use the @Cache_Annotation" Cache Refreshing source.
+Subsequent queries for these objects access the cache and thus improve performance by reducing data source access and avoiding the cost of rebuilding object's and their relationships.
+Even if a query accesses the data source, if the objects corresponding to the records returned are in the cache, EclipseLink uses the cached objects.
+This default caching policy can lead to stale data in the application.
+Refreshing can be enabled at the entity level (alwaysRefresh or refreshOnlyIfNewer and expiry) and at the query level (with the cache refresh and instead, consider configuring the following: cache refresh on a query-by-query basis cache expiration Refreshing Scenarios" See Also: EclipseLink User's Guide section, "Configuring Cache Refreshing" and "How to Use the @Cache_Annotation" force queries to go to the database with (disableHits).
+Using an appropriate locking policy is the only way to ensure that stale or conflicting data "Configuring Cache Refreshing" and "How to Use the @Cache_Annotation" Default Value: No Cache Refreshing "Configuring Cache Refreshing" and "How to Use the Default Value: No Cache Refreshing